Overview of On Campus Housing

 Furniture and Furnishings

-Residents are not permitted to remove or alter any furniture, fixtures or bedding in their room or public areas in order to assist University Student Housing to maintain an accurate inventory of hall furnishings and prevent possible damage.
+Residents are not permitted to remove or alter any furniture, fixtures or bedding in their room or public areas to assist University Student Housing to maintain an accurate inventory of hall furnishings and prevent possible damage.
 This includes lofting beds that are not approved to be lofted.

 Due to limited space, room furnishings cannot be stored elsewhere in the hall.
 There are restrictions on additional furnishings in student rooms due to roommate needs, space, health and safety considerations—approval must be made by the Community Director to have additional furnishings in a resident room.

-In a shared community space, all residents need to have equal opportunity to use the lounge furniture at all times.
-Lounge furniture is intended for the public use of all residents and must remain in its designated spaces at all times.
+In a shared community space, all residents need to have equal opportunity to use the lounge furniture.
+Lounge furniture is intended for the public use of all residents and must remain in its designated spaces.

 Moving University furniture from assigned areas to other areas of the building, including student rooms, is prohibited.